 GEO1100 – Evolution of the Earth

-- describe and understand the formation and evolution of the Earth
+- describe the main developments in the evolution of the Earth

-- understand the affect of human activities on Earth systems
+- reflect on the effects and consequences of human activities on the Earth system

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.